-&lt;sup>38 IAS providers are reminded of the imminent obligations under Directive (EU) 2018/1972 establishing the European Electronic Communications Code, in particular Article 102 which relates to information requirements for contracts and Article 103 (3) which addresses the comparison tool.
-These obligations will be binding or service providers following transposition by Member States.
+41 IAS providers are reminded of the imminent obligations under Directive (EU) 2018/1972 establishing the European Electronic Communications Code, in particular Article 102 which relates to information requirements for contracts and Article 103 (3) which addresses the comparison tool.
+These obligations will be binding on service providers following transposition by Member States.

-&lt;sup>39 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 125 of Directive (EU) 2018/1972.
+42 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 125 of Directive (EU) 2018/1972.